-It’s impossible to miss the Treasury when visiting Petra as it’s the first thing you see when exiting the Siq.
-This facade is the most famous in all of Petra, and rightfully so.
+It’s impossible to miss the Treasury when visiting Petra with kids as it’s the first thing you see when exiting the Siq.
+This facade is the most famous sight in Petra, and rightfully so.
 There is a vendor here selling tea, coffee, and other refreshments, and I recommend stopping here to rest, feed your baby, and take in your surroundings.

-If you want to snap a photo of yourself on the cliff overlooking the Treasury, face the Treasury and turn right.
+If you want a good family photo on the cliff overlooking the Treasury, face the Treasury and turn right.
 Walk until you reach the cliff wall and follow the trail until it ends (there will be a lot of other tourists doing this climb so it will be hard to miss!).
-The ascent is steep, but in just a few minutes you will be at a great vantage point looking over this marvelous facade.
+The ascent is steep, but in just a few minutes you will be at a great vantage point looking over the marvelous facade of the Treasury.

 Past the Treasury is a large Nabatean amphitheater that can seat 4,000 people!
 This is the only theatre in the world carved into rock.

 The Royal Tombs are a set of four facades carved high up the cliffs overlooking the valley.
-The hike up is not too strenuous, and once at the top you’ll be rewarded with sweeping views of the ancient city.
+The hike to the Royal Tombs up is not too strenuous, and once at the top you’ll be rewarded with sweeping views of the ancient city.

 The uppermost facade, named the Palace Tomb, is five stories tall and was most likely used for banquets.
 It’s also one of the few facades you can enter, allowing you to view the Nabatean chisel marks up close.
 This open space is a good place to let your baby or toddler out of the carrier to stretch their legs.